-On May 21, 2015, the date of the Company's 2015 Annual Meeting of Stockholders, Messrs.
-Berwick, Pace and Richman and Ms. Novogradac each received a grant of 4,896 restricted shares under the Stock Incentive Plan.
-The closing price of the Company's stock on the date of grant was \$57.11 per share, so the grant date fair value of each award was \$279,611.
-Each of the foregoing grants is subject to a time vesting condition which provides for the vesting of 25% of the grant on each of May 1, 2016, May 1, 2017, May 1, 2018 and May 1, 2019.
+In 2015, the Board changed to a value-based approach for director equity grants to avoid fluctuations in compensation that may arise from a share-denominated approach.
+Because the value of equity grants may fluctuate significantly depending on the Company's stock price, a value-based approach ensures that directors receive equity grants that have the same value on the grant date year after year and are appropriately compensated for the services they provide.
+Prior to 2015, directors were granted 6,200 restricted shares each year on the date of the annual meeting.
+On May 16, 2016, the date of the Company's 2016 annual meeting of stockholders, Messrs.
+Berwick, Morial, Pace and Richman and Ms. Novogradac each received a grant of 7,068 restricted shares under the Stock Incentive Plan.
+The closing price of the Company's stock on the date of grant was \$39.56 per share, so the grant date fair value of each award was \$279,610, approximately the same grant date value as the 2015 grant of equity to outside directors.
+Each of the foregoing grants is subject to a time vesting condition which provides for the vesting of 25% of the grant on each of May 1, 2017, May 1, 2018, May 1, 2019, and May 1, 2020.
 Notwithstanding the foregoing, each grant will vest upon the recipient's retirement (except under certain specified circumstances), death, termination due to total and permanent disability, or the occurrence of a Change in Control (see Appendix A for a definition of this term).
 Each of Messrs.
 Berwick and Richman is eligible for retirement under the foregoing provision.